FariasMarina/lince-international-hackathon/README.md

 # lince-international-hackathon
-A web app for Lince International, fully built on at a Lince Tech hackathon by its developers.
+A web app for Lince International, fully built at a Lince Tech hackathon by its developers.